Elbow Dislocation in Emergency Medicine Medication

 Morphine sulfate (MS Contin, MSIR)

-DOC for analgesia due to reliable and predictable effects, safety profile, and ease of reversibility with naloxone.
+DOC for analgesia due to reliable and predictable effects, good safety profile, and ease of reversibility with naloxone.

 Anxiolytics